Lillian Penson: Academic career

 Lillian Penson served as professor of Modern History at Bedford College, University of London from 1930 to 1962, before becoming Professor Emeritus.
 She was a member of the council of university college of Rhodesia and Nyasaland since 1955, and held positions at Birkbeck College and Queen Mary College.

-Her primary subject of academic expertise, were the life and diplomatic statecraft of the last Victorian Prime Minister, Lord Salisbury, as well as the foreign policies of European Powers preceding the First World War.
+Her primary subjects of academic expertise were the life and diplomatic statecraft of the last Victorian Prime Minister, Lord Salisbury, as well as the foreign policies of European Powers preceding the First World War.

 As an appreciation to her efforts and as a commemoration, the University of London named one of its Intercollegiate halls after her, the Lillian Penson Hall.

 Personal life

 She was appointed DBE in 1951.
 She died at her home, 54 Marine Parade, Brighton, on 17 April 1963.
 She was unmarried.

 In 2017, she featured in a conference, London's Women Historians, held at the Institute of Historical Research.